enveloophq/enveloop-blog/articles/send-better-emails-with-enveloop-and-devise.md

 end
 ```

-### Getting info from EnveloopStill with us?
+### Getting info from Enveloop

+Still with us?
 Awesome.
-Let's go.
+Let's go!

 *A couple of quick housekeeping items before we get too far: setting up a sender and knowing where your API key is.*

 #### Senders

 In Enveloop, you'll need to make sure that you have created a verified sender or set up your domain with Enveloop.
-If you need help, we created an article called: **blah** that shows how to do this.
-It only takes a few moments.

 ![Set up a sender in Enveloop](/img/devise-sender.png)